Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/npc/shedrak-of-the-eyes-oota.md

 NoteIcon: npc
 BestiaryType: humanoid (human)
 SourceType: Bestiary
-BookSource: Out of the Abyss p.
-176
+BookSource: "Out of the Abyss p.
+176"
 ---
 # [Shedrak of the Eyes](2-Mechanics/CLI/bestiary/npc/shedrak-of-the-eyes-oota.md)
 *Source: Out of the Abyss p.
 176*